cheblin/PrimitiveCollections/README.md

+For those who care what's under the hood.

 ## Stop Boxing, Start Performing: AdHoc Primitive Collections for Java

 **Unleash the Power of Primitives in Java: High-Performance, Memory-Efficient Collections**